“Willing,” that was the word they used: forever willing and forever yours.

 I miss sleep.

-Benjamin Davis from Sturbridge, Massachusetts is currently an English teacher in Seoul, South Korea.
+Benjamin Davis is currently an English teacher in Seoul, South Korea.
 He spends his time taking completely ordinary experiences and turning them into exceptionally weird stories for, primarily, his own amusement and to make some sense out of life.
 His other work can be found in LQQK Magazine and Flash Fiction World.
 When he is not writing, he can be found at the bar.